Migration update

 qmims templates show basic

-Add a custom template:
+Add a custom template from a Markdown file:

 qmims templates add my-template path/to/template.md

-Remove a custom template:
+Remove a custom template you no longer need:

 qmims templates remove my-template